Ericsson hits Chinese wall

-LONDON, July 16 (Reuters Breakingviews) - Ericsson’s (ERICb.ST) fears of becoming a geopolitical football have come true.
-Shares in the $40 billion Swedish telecoms-kit maker fell 9% on Friday read more after its second-quarter earnings showed that sales shrank for the first time in three years.
+LONDON (Reuters Breakingviews) - Ericsson’s fears of becoming a geopolitical football have come true.
+Shares in the $40 billion Swedish telecoms-kit maker fell 9% on Friday after its second-quarter earnings showed that sales shrank here for the first time in three years.
 Most of the hit came from a 60% revenue slump in China, which three months ago accounted for 8% of sales.

 Capital Calls - More concise insights on global finance: